The Sample Complexity of Parameter-Free Stochastic Convex Optimization: Proof of

 Define the softmax function as

 where $C$ is the number of classes and $z$ is a vector of scores.
-In this section, with slight abuse of notation, we will let $S$ be a random vector of size $m+1$ with $S_0$ denoting the first value and $S_{1:m}$ the remaining values.
+In this section, with slight abuse of notation, we will let $S$ be a random vector of size $m+1$ with $S_0$ denoting the first element and $S_{1:m}$ the remaining elements.
 For a matrix $D$, let $D_c$ be its $c$th row.
 Let $\mathbf{e}_c$ be the vector with a one in the $c$th position and zeros everywhere else.

 \begin{proposition} Let $C$ be the number of classes in the classification problem and $m$ the number of features in a multivariate logistic regression problem with $\X = \R^{C \times m}$,

 Then,

 \end{proposition}